College: Anne Spencer Daves College of Education, Health and Human Sciences

 The program requires a 12-hour minor or area of concentration in one of a variety of other academic areas which is individually planned and designed to enhance each student’s breadth and/or marketability.
 With early planning, double majoring or double minoring is a possibility and is encouraged.

-There are four (4) required pre-requisites for total of twelve (12) credit hours.
+There are three (3) required pre-requisites for total of nine (9) credit hours.
 The required pre-requisites may also be used to meet General Education requirements.
-Each must be completed with a final grade of B minus or higher.
+Each must be completed with a final grade of C minus or higher.

 CHD X220 (3) Child Growth and Development